Enjoy HALF PRICE delivery on us!

 Great choice!
 Your Half Price Delivery discount has been applied.

 Leather furniture looks great in any room, but what type should you go for and how can you look after it?
-Our buyer's guide in association with Real Homes Magazine gives you the lowdown on this popular, luxurious material - click here to subscribe and have expert advice delivered to your door every month!
+Our buyer's guide gives you the lowdown on this popular, luxurious material.

 The reason all leather looks different is simply because it is.
 There are two main types of upholstery leather: full-aniline and semi-aniline.
 The most expensive is full-aniline.
 It's the most natural leather and had a soft feel to it.
 The leather is dyed in a vat to the required colour but isn't given a top coating, so it breathes more easily.
 However, this makes it prone to staining as it absorbs liquid easier.
 Semi-aniline leathers are dyed, then a fine layer of top coating is applied to protect it, making semi-aniline more practical for most homes.

 Faux leather is becoming increasingly popular as it's cheaper than the real thing but achieves the same warm, luxurious look.
 Unlike real leather, it won't act the same way in different temperatures and it may damage more easily as it is usually made of a thinner fabric.

 Leather furniture and accessories don't just have to be brown, black and cream.
 Suppliers are now offering leather sofas and other furniture in an increasingly wide range of colours - red and white are proving popular options, and look superb in a contemporary scheme.
 Why not continue the theme with coordinating coloured leather (or faux-leather) storage boxes?
 Leather beds are becoming ever popular, and as such are easier than ever to come by.
 Leather beds are available in a variety of styles and finishes from the ultra modern to the traditional, and the luxurious nature of the material means it will be cool to the touch in summer and warm in winter.